cdktf/cdktf-provider-helm/docs/dataHelmTemplate.go.md

 - *Type:* interface{}

 Re-use the given name, even if that name is already used.
 This is unsafe in production.
+Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.14.0/docs/data-sources/template#replace DataHelmTemplate#replace}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.14.1/docs/data-sources/template#replace DataHelmTemplate#replace}

 ---